Pregnancy Hormones: The Role of Hormones in Childbirth

 Adrenaline (properly called Epinephrine) is the “fight or flight” hormone that you produce to help ensure survival – it is produced when you are scared, anxious, hungry, or cold.
 If you feel (consciously or subconsciously) threatened during labor your body will produce more adrenaline which can slow labour or stop it altogether in the earlier stages.
-Earlier in human evolution, this disruption helped birthing women move to a place of greater safety if there was a threat perceived.
+Our ancestors used this disruption to get to safety if there was a threat while they gave birth.

 In the later stages of labour, a rise in adrenaline will also increase your prostaglandin (cervical ripening hormone) and cortisol levels to help you have the burst of energy you need to push out your baby in a vaginal birth.